Countern/cipher-courtier-expansion-maintenance/MAINTAINER_NOTES.md

    * `00_LALAD_decisions.txt` - **quit_job** - Decision not removing job traits and character flags after quitting
    * `00_LALAD_decisions.txt` - **move_court_to** - Players being able to move to their own liege's court
       * Might add another decision to pay homage or swear an oath to player's current liege as a courtier
+	  * Or make player pledge oath to their new liege upon becoming a courtier
    * `Courtier_troubles_decisions.txt` - **solve_trouble** - Immediate_Revolt province modifier still active once a rebellion start
       * Might add an on_action instance to solve the problem above
 5. Events to take note of: